 Coming over from the Scorpions, he actually launched UFO on this track of stellar Hard Rock and Heavy Metal with a more melodic approach.
 And – I daresay – a fuller sound to their music than other bands of this era were able to do.
-And also because the album is not yet very refined.
-Like a bunch of rough diamonds, not yet cut and polished.
-The raw stuff.
-Go and take that, big guy.
-‘Cause later albums like Lights Out or Force It showed a much shinier veneer already.
-But more to that in in their very own reviews.
+Of course, that the album wasn’t very refined yet surely was a factor as well.
+The record often sounds like a bunch of rough diamonds that are not yet cut and polished.
+Later albums like Lights Out or Force It – in contrast – already showed a much glitzier veneer.

-Phenomenon is also proof of too much influence.
+Yet, Phenomenon is also proof of too much influence.

-Any undue focus on any one member’s genius of the band can end up in a negative spin to the overall quality of the record.
+Any undue focus on any one member’s genius of the band can end up in a negative spin on the overall quality of the record.
 Apart from some of the rockier tracks, the album gives you this gut impression of someone holding the horses.
-Not letting this waggon run at full speed as it should.
+Not letting this wagon run at full speed as it should.
 And THIS is a pity really, even if the overall product is not bad at all.

 Then you get more spacey interludes in this mystery series of songs like Space Child that is only saved from mediocrity by the stellar riff in the middle.
-Crystal Lights serves as proof that someone was actually standing on the brake holding Mr Schenker’s horses.
-The track itself is not bad, but it does not have this rock hard touch and feel that it should have.
+Crystal Lights serves as proof that someone was actually standing on the brake holding Mr. Schenker’s horses.
+The track itself is not bad, but it does not have this rock-hard touch and feel that it should have.

-And what about UFO?
+And what about the rest of UFO?

 Any other mysteries of the deep void on Phenomenon?

-And then there are the tracks that – maybe – should have been there too: For example the ’74 single Give Her the Gun / Sweet Little Thing gives you a taste of that.
+And then there are the tracks that – maybe – should have been there too.
+For example, the ’74 single Give Her the Gun / Sweet Little Thing gives you a taste of that.
 These two would have been nice add-ons to the actual album – perhaps with a bit more (much more) power.
 The way they are presented remember me of some sort of a Beatles song on some weak steroids.
 So, way out of the energy level needed to kick it up a notch, but the bases are there alright.

-Phenomenon really serves you with a taste of things that are still to come.
-Many tracks really still dwell in the past area of UFO I & II, but this album already takes you into a different arena – the one of Hard Rock and Heavy Metal.
+Ultimately though, Phenomenon really serves you with a taste of things that are still to come.
+Many tracks really still dwell in the past area of UFO I & II.
+But this album already takes you into a different arena – the one of Hard Rock and Heavy Metal.
 Still a little too hazy in style and not as crystal clear as it should have been.

-Record Rating: 7/10 | Label: Chrysalis Records | Web: Official Site
+Record Rating: 6/10 | Label: Chrysalis Records | Web: Official Site